CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 Unlike the new car warranties, there is no deductible for repairs on the CPO Wrap plan.

-Ultimately, it looks like the Infiniti CPO Wrap Extended Protection Plan is more tempting than the plan made available for new vehicles.
+Ultimately, it looks like the Infiniti CPO Wrap Extended protection Plan is more tempting than the plan made available for new vehicles.
 We aren’t sure why they decided to do this, but we’ll call it a good thing.
 It makes buying an Infiniti certified pre-owned vehicle that much more tempting.

 So what’s the outcome of our Infiniti extended warranty review?
 We do recommend the Infiniti vehicle service contract.
 While we wish the component coverage list was available on the plan for new vehicles, we still think it’s a worthwhile purchase.
 You should still explore third-party options to see if you can secure a better price with the same coverage, but if not, the Infiniti plan is worthwhile.